JaedenRotondo/obsidian-git-sync/COMP 348/Python/Python -  More Data Structures.md

 - Functions can be assigned to variables
 	- if we have a function called boo, we can say boo2= boo would make an alies for the same function

-multiple choice:
-- all 25 questions come from the slides
-- look through the slides as see 1 or 2 most important things about a given slide
--